kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Core controllers can gradually adopt this feature.
 The deployment controller can particularly use this feature to upscale first before terminating the pods of the Deployment ([Pod Surge Example](#pod-surge-example)).
-As mentioned in the motivation section,users requested this feature to improve pod availability and safety.
+As mentioned in the motivation section, users requested this feature to improve pod availability and safety.
 It should bring in immediate benefit to clusters using Deployments during node drain scenarios without requiring any action from users.
 - We will explore ways to improve and unify Taint Based Eviction, Scheduling Preemption and Node